 Submit all materials to the Program Counsellor

-Please submit the personal letter and the supporting documentation to your Program Counsellor as soon as possible.
-Submission deadlines are indicated in the policy for academic consideration.
+Please submit the form, personal letter, and supporting documentation to your Program Counsellor as soon as possible.
+Submission deadlines are indicated in the Undergraduate Calendar policy for academic consideration.

 The Academic Review Committee is composed of several faculty, a representative from the Office of Registrarial Services, and your Program Counsellor.
 It is a subcommittee of the Academic Program Committee, which considers the requests from students who are in the program.
 Appeals cannot be made directly to Academic Review Committee members.